If you'd like to find juvenile non-fiction books about Black History Month, you can use the call number J 973.0496.

 This book is for elementary school children.

-I Have a Dream Martin Luther King, Jr.
+I Have a Dream by Martin Luther King, Jr.

 Kadir Nelson once again provides his lifelike paintings to illustrate the number one American speech of the 20th Century.